Mason Fine: North Texas

 Fine started nine games for North Texas as a true freshman in 2016, throwing for 1,572 yards and breaking the school record for longest play from scrimmage with an 80-yard touchdown run against UTSA to earn a spot on the Conference USA All-Freshman team.
 Over his sophomore and junior years, Fine led the Mean Green to 9 victories in each season and threw for a total of 7,845 yards and 58 touchdowns.
 He earned back-to-back CUSA Offensive Player of the Year awards and broke the school's career passing yards record along the way.
 Going into Fine's senior season in 2019, he was named as the top college quarterback in Texas by Dave Campbell's Texas Football and received national media attention for the Heisman campaign started on his behalf by the UNT athletic department.

 Statistics

 Professional career

-After going undrafted in the 2020 NFL Draft, Fine had a tryout with the Chicago Bears on August 17, 2020.
+After going undrafted in the 2020 NFL draft, Fine had a tryout with the Chicago Bears on August 17, 2020.

-Saskatchewan Roughriders

-He signed with the Saskatchewan Roughriders of the CFL on December 30, 2020.
-Fine spent his first season in the CFL serving as a backup quarterback behind Cody Fajardo, who had been the Roughriders' starting quarterback since the start of the 2019 season.
+Fine had been on the Saskatchewan Roughriders' negotiation list since 2017.
+He signed a three-year contract with the CFL team on December 30, 2020.

+Fine spent the majority of his first season in the CFL on the practice roster.
+On November 19, 2021, he was promoted to the active roster to replace Paxton Lynch.
+Fine dressed for the final regular season game, and completed 5 passes for 64 yards.
+He also dressed in the West Semi-Final and West Final as the team's backup quarterback.

 On October 19, 2022, it was announced that Fine would be the Riders' starting quarterback for their penultimate match of the 2022 regular season against the Calgary Stampeders.
-In his first CFL start Fine completed 18 of 28 pass attempts for 196 yards with one touchdown.
+In his first CFL start, Fine completed 18 of 28 pass attempts for 196 yards with one touchdown.
 The Riders were defeated, resulting in Saskatchewan missing the playoffs for the first time since 2016.
+He also started the team's final game of the regular season, a 36–10 loss in Calgary.

+Fine began the 2023 season as the backup quarterback to veteran Trevor Harris.
+When Harris suffered a serious knee injury in Week 6, Fine finished the game, and started the next four games.
+In the fourth start, a game in Montreal on August 11, Fine left the game with injury in the second quarter and did not return.
+He missed four games with injury, and would dress for the final five games of the regular season, only seeing action in one game.

+On January 23, 2024, Fine signed a two-year contract extension with the Roughriders.
+However, he was part of final training camp cuts and was released on June 1.

 CFL career statistics

+Coaching career

+On January 24, 2025, Fine was hired to serve as the offensive coordinator and quarterback coach at Muskogee High School in Muskogee, Oklahoma.